constructionsystembravenighty/YemenBuilderERP30/replit.md

 Preferred communication style: Simple, everyday language.
 Project Documentation: All discussions and plans should be automatically saved to replit.md Development Approach: Fix issues as they're identified, maintain comprehensive documentation
+Requirement: Save everything we do and discuss and plan automatically in the project
+Priority: Keep comprehensive records of all development sessions and decisions Update Tracking: Maintain current status of what we have created and what we still haven't
 ```